elizabethhsy/Climate-Foresight/README.md

 - SSP5-3.4-Over (ssp534-over): An optimistic scenario assuming the use of extensive carbon dioxide removal technologies to overshoot and then reduce radiative forcing to 3.4 W/m² by 2100, despite initial high emissions.
 - SSP5-8.5 (ssp585): A scenario of unchecked economic growth powered by fossil fuels, leading to the highest radiative forcing level of 8.5 W/m² by 2100.

+## Three Body Visualisations

+### Embecosm DCM

+Embecosm Model

+- The forward model takes the initial state of our three planets (positions, masses, and velocities) and produce a time series of the state over a given period.
+This is done by using newtons law of gravitation to create equations of motion dictating the planets movements over time.
+We solve them using numerical methods (the runge-kutta method, implemented in dCEmbs utility module.)

+- We have an “equation of motion” function evaluating the rate of change of the state, given the current state, and a main “generative model” function that iteratively applies the runge-kutta method to this to produce a time series.
+- We invert the model by defining several extra parameters, including priors, the data we’re going to train on, and how this data relates to our generative model.
+When we add custom noises to the data we train on, this generates the posterior that we use for visualization.

+### Data
+- posterior generative data for noise level 0.00~0.08 (the number represents the divergence from initial position), calculated for 1,000 timesteps.

 ### Brainstorm

 JS Visualization Libraries